How production areas are classified, the method of treatment and how to apply for classification.

 In all cases, the health standards are set out in:

-The end product microbiological criteria specified in the European Regulation 2073/2005 must also be met.
+The end product microbiological criteria specified in the retained EU law Regulation (EC) 2073/2005 must also be met.

 The production area will be classified as A, B or C, with A as the least and C as the most contaminated.
 The level of treatment required to remove contamination from the LBMs after harvesting depends on this classification.
 If contamination levels are consistently so high that a class C cannot be achieved then harvesting from the area may be prohibited.